 How Does G5 Entertainment's P/E Ratio Compare To Its Peers?

-We can tell from its P/E ratio of 16.32 that sentiment around G5 Entertainment isn't particularly high.
-The image below shows that G5 Entertainment has a lower P/E than the average (32.6) P/E for companies in the entertainment industry.
+We can tell from its P/E ratio of 34.95 that sentiment around G5 Entertainment isn't particularly high.
+We can see in the image below that the average P/E (72.3) for companies in the entertainment industry is higher than G5 Entertainment's P/E.

 How Growth Rates Impact P/E Ratios

-With net cash of kr128m, G5 Entertainment has a very strong balance sheet, which may be important for its business.
-Having said that, at 12% of its market capitalization the cash hoard would contribute towards a higher P/E ratio.
+With net cash of kr186m, G5 Entertainment has a very strong balance sheet, which may be important for its business.
+Having said that, at 13% of its market capitalization the cash hoard would contribute towards a higher P/E ratio.

-G5 Entertainment trades on a P/E ratio of 16.3, which is below the SE market average of 19.4.
-Falling earnings per share are likely to be keeping potential buyers away, but the net cash position means the company has time to improve: if so, the low P/E could be an opportunity.
-What is very clear is that the market has become more optimistic about G5 Entertainment over the last month, with the P/E ratio rising from 11.9 back then to 16.3 today.
+G5 Entertainment has a P/E of 34.9.
+That's higher than the average in its market, which is 16.6.
+The recent drop in earnings per share might keep value investors away, but the healthy balance sheet means the company retains the potential for future growth.
+If this growth fails to materialise, the current high P/E could prove to be temporary, as the share price falls.
+What we know for sure is that investors have become much more excited about G5 Entertainment recently, since they have pushed its P/E ratio from 25.1 to 34.9 over the last month.
 For those who prefer to invest with the flow of momentum, that might mean it's time to put the stock on a watchlist, or research it.
 But the contrarian may see it as a missed opportunity.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.